 All come with a 1-year warranty and lifetime recalibration privilege.

-Each tensiometer is individually numbered and tested.
+Each tensiometer is serially numbered and I personally build and calibrate each tool..

-The tool is machined in the US by small shops.
-Load is applied by a calibrated spring from Lee.
-Founded in Brooklyn in 1918 by Robert Johannsen, Lee is a global, ISO certified, spring specialist.
-I personally build and calibrate each tool.
+All besides the indicator is made in the US.
+Load is applied by a calibrated spring from Lee Spring, founded in Brooklyn in 1918 by Robert Johannsen, Lee is a global, ISO certified, spring specialist.

 Please see our Library for articles and a movie describing its use.

 Note: We recently switched to Mitutoyo for the Digimatic model because the iGaging indicator was changed and is no longer suitable.
 For assistance with older Wheel Fanatyk, FSA, or Avocet indicators, please send us a message.
 We can sort out details or calibrate any of those units.